neoforged/Documentation/docs/fluids/inworld.md

 @SubscribeEvent
 private static void registerCauldronInteractions(RegisterCauldronInteractionEvent.Interaction event) {
-    // Empty our cauldron when it is right-clicked with an empty bucket.
+    // Empty our cauldron when it is right-clicked with an empty bucket. event.register(
-    MoltenIronCauldronBlock.CAULDRON_INTERACTIONS.put(Items.BUCKET,
+        // The id of our cauldron interactions.
+        MoltenIronCauldronBlock.CAULDRON_INTERACTIONS_ID,
+        // The item we're right-clicking with.
+        Items.BUCKET,
-        // Input parameters are the cauldron blockstate, the level, the position,
+        // A callback called when right-clicking.
+Input parameters are the cauldron blockstate,
-        // the player, the used hand, and the used item stack (state, level, pos, player, hand, stack) -> CauldronInteractions.fillBucket(
+        // the level, the position, the player, the used hand, and the used item stack.
+        (state, level, pos, player, hand, stack) -> CauldronInteractions.fillBucket(
             // Pass along the input parameters.
             state, level, pos, player, hand, stack,